 I am a co-creator, bridge-builder, translator, relationship-facilitator between people and plants.
 My goal is not to make art itself, but to engage in all sorts of processes that connect us with our greatest teachers and healers - Plants.
-I do this work through art, as well as gardening, horticultural therapy, environmental justice activism, herbalism, and more.
+I do this work through art, as well as gardening, horticultural therapy, supporting environmental justice, herbalism, and more.

 However, I did not grow up making art, talking with plants, or connecting with the Earth as I do now.
 Like many others, I inherited and grew up perpetuating a tragically broken relationship with the Earth.
 We spend much of our time trying to fix the visible symptoms of this invisible "Disease of Disconnection".
 Meanwhile something deep within us is yearning to feel connected, rooted, grounded, and in meaningful relationship with the living things (not just human) all around us.